Home » DASH Diet » Breakfast & Brunch » Addictive Broccoli “Cheddar” Egg White Bites (DASH-Friendly)

 • ¼ tsp garlic powder

-• Freshly ground black pepper to taste
+• Freshly ground black pepper (to taste)

-• Cooking spray no-salt-added
+• Cooking spray (no-salt-added)

-For the light golden top (looks like cheddar):
+For the light golden top:

 Instructions

-• Bake: Bake 18–20 minutes, until set and puffed and a skewer inserted in the center comes out clean.
+6. Bake 18–20 minutes, until set and puffed and a skewer inserted in the center comes out clean.
 Let rest 5 minutes, then run a thin knife around edges to release.

 Notes